 - Add the chocolate chips and mix on lowest speed for around 10 seconds to combine evenly.

 - Measure out 2 level tablespoons of dough, press together firmly then roll them between your hands to form one cookie dough ball.
 I bake 8 cookie dough balls per baking tray, spacing equally to allow for some spreading.

 - Place the baking tray in the oven for 10 mins.
-As my oven has a hot spot I turn my tray halfway through baking so they don’t burn on one side.
+If your oven has a hot spot turn the tray halfway through baking so they don't brown too much on one side.

 - After 5 minutes remove the cookies and place them on a wire cooling rack to cool completely.